Chihuahua

 What Makes Them Great

-Chihuahuas form intensely close bonds with their primary person.
+Chihuahuas form intensely close bondswith their primary person.
 This loyalty is the breed's most endearing quality — a well-socialized Chihuahua is a devoted, entertaining, endlessly affectionate companion.
 They're also surprisingly brave and will stand their ground against much larger dogs (whether that's wise or not).

 Their small size makes them genuinely portable.
 Chihuahuas adapt to travel, fit in carriers, and can accompany their owners to places larger dogs cannot.
 For people who want a constant companion, the Chihuahua delivers.